upcmd/updocs-content/logs/c0107_vvvvv.md

     (*core.Cache)({
       "john": "john in sub func2",
+      "jerry": "this is jerry in global",
       "tom": "tom created in sub",
-      "up_runtime_task_layer_number": 1,
+      "up_runtime_task_layer_number": 1
-      "jerry": "this is jerry in global"
     })

     in sub print2: {{.tom}}